 What we publish

 We do not publish statistics tied to a specific network.
 In particular we do not publish server names, network names, nick names or channel names.
 There are other websites for that.
-This project is strictly to research overall IRC usage.

 What we do

-Our current scanner bot sends the following commands: NICK, USER, CAP, VERSION, MODE, MOTD, PING, PONG, MAP, LINKS, LUSERS, MODULE, INFO, JOIN 0, QUIT.
+Our current scanner bot sends the following commands: NICK, USER, CAP, VERSION, ADMIN, MODE, MOTD, PING, PONG, MAP, LINKS, LUSERS, MODULE, INFO, JOIN 0, QUIT.
 The output of these commands is saved and later used to produce general statistics.
 Only the general statistics are published.

 Why we do it

 There's currently no reliable information on actual IRC usage on the Internet.